What Brightening Ingredients Are Safe for Skin of Color? [Complete Guide]

 Mistake #2: Skipping Sunscreen

-UV exposure triggers most hyperpigmentation.
-Without daily SPF 30+, you're undoing your brightening progress every time you step outside.
+UV rays trigger most dark spots.
+Without daily SPF 30+, you undo your brightening progress every time you go outside.

 Mistake #3: Expecting Fast Results

-If a product promises results in 1-2 weeks, it likely contains ingredients that will damage melanin-rich skin long-term.
+If a product promises results in 1-2 weeks, it likely contains ingredients that will damage melanin-rich skin over time.

 Safe brightening takes 8-12 weeks minimum.